someengineering/resoto.com/versioned_docs/version-2.X/getting-started/configure-cloud-provider-access/aws.md

 </TabItem>
 <TabItem value="k8s" label="Kubernetes">

+The home directory is `/home/resoto` - so the default location for the `.aws` folder is `/home/resoto/.aws`.
 Use Helm values `resotoworker.volumes`, and `resotoworker.volumeMounts` to make your `$HOME/.aws` directory available within the `resotoworker` container.

 - Create a secret: